TedHusted/awake/awake.md/awake.md

 “Brent, Ally is the algorithm, and the algorithm is central to everything on our platform.
 Shouldn’t we pull it back?”

 “Maybe.
-DevOps ran the full suite of automatic tests before starting the rollout, and everything is green.
+DevOps ran all of the automatic tests before starting the rollout, and everything is green.
 Other changes are using it now so we’d have to revert more than the one commit.
 I’m thinking I can finish the code review and meet with everyone in the morning.
 Hopefully there’s a simple explanation.
 The code itself is goat.
 Dumping it would be annoying.”

 “Could someone from outside the team have made the change?” says Elena, with concern in her voice.

 “The change is elegant and the style follows our guidelines,” Brent explains.
 “I don’t see how it could have been written by anyone outside the team.
 Someone must have thought they were making a local commit or something — I’ll straighten it out.”

 “Bueno, whatever you think best.
 We can catch up tomorrow.
 But if we can’t determine the author, then work with Adrian to roll it back.”

+After the call, Elena uses the Pulse messaging application to send Adrian a text, “Brent is looking into it now.”
+A few minutes later, Adrian responded with a thumbs up.

 ###